egekaplan/Catculator/README.md

 <br />
 Try it out! https://egekaplan.github.io/Catculator/
-<br />It is meant to be previewed on iPhones
+<br />It is meant to be viewed on iPhones
 <br />Shoutout to my talented girlfriend Ecem for pixelated cat art